-Note: To view a video that is related to the File Copy Settings, see Manage File Copy Settings.
+Note: For more information about the File Copy Settings, see Manage File Copy Settings.

 From the Arcserve UDP Agent (Windows) home page (or Arcserve UDP Agent (Windows) Monitor), select Settings from the taskbar and then select the File Copy Settings tab.
 When the File Copy Settings dialog opens, select Source.